Johann Mayrhofer

 Johann Baptist Mayrhofer (22 October 1787 – 5 February 1836) was an Austrian poet and librettist.
 He is best known for his close friendship with the composer Franz Schubert.

 Biography

-Mayrhofer was born in Steyr, educated at Novitiate in St. Florian's Priory Upper Austria.
+Mayrhofer was born in Steyr, Austria, educated at Novitiate in St. Florian's Priory, Upper Austria.
 In 1810 he began to study jurisprudence and theology at the University of Vienna, both of which courses he finished.
 He worked as a censor at the Zentral-Bücher-Revisions-Amt in Vienna.

 In 1814 he met the young composer Franz Schubert and his friends (Joseph von Spaun, Franz von Schober).

-From 1818-1821 he lived with Schubert in a one-room apartment in a house on Wipplingerstrasse 4.
+From 1818 to 1821 he lived with Schubert in a one-room apartment in a house on Wipplingerstrasse 4.

-After Schubert moved out, he wrote the poem An Franz for him:
+After Schubert moved out, he wrote the poem "An Franz" for him: